 I am a writer.
 I was once a daily newspaper reporter.
 During the 1990s dot-com boom I worked in technology public relations and marketing, and also ran my own small consulting shop.
 Recently, I was co-chair at the Writers’ Room of Boston, where I still work a few days every week.
-Recently, I’ve been the co-host of Tell-All, Boston’s newest literary reading series celebrating creative nonfiction.
+Recently, I helped start and sometimes co-host Tell-All, Boston’s newest literary reading series celebrating creative nonfiction.

 Things I’ve written: